 Five episodes so I see no harm diving in.
 How was it?
 Quite touching and meaningful–like most DaAi dramas.
 It was touching because it didn’t try to be.
-It was just telling a story of a family.
+It was just telling the story of a family.
 And I think it might be inspired by a real family since I saw the name of the characters (some of them) flashed on the screen before the ending credits.

 - Enson Chang as Li Yi Bang (李彝邦).
 A dentist.
-Following his father’s footstep, he became a dentist instead of a medical doctor like his father had wanted.
-Yet he felt there was nothing to be ashamed of–even though there was initial disappointment when the exam results came in.
+Following his father’s footsteps, he became a dentist instead of a medical doctor like his father had wanted.
+Yet he felt there was nothing to be ashamed of–even though there was the initial disappointment when the exam results came in.
 Yet his terrible attitude didn’t just vanish over the years.
 He actually had his moments, which reflected how real it was that he reacted differently when the environment change–regardless if he understood more or less of what was around him.
-I think Enson captured his character quite well, the stubbornness along with the discomfort at times.
+I thought Enson captured his character quite well, the stubbornness along with the discomfort at times.
 Or the more determined self with traces of being proud of himself, not to mention having accomplished something through the efforts he’d put forth and the people he’d helped instead of measuring his accomplishment by comparing himself with others like previously.
 In joining the charity organization, it had allowed Ah Bang to see through different perspectives and realizing how much his father cared for him hence it rang true with helping others was like helping oneself (i.e. because of what he’d gone through, he understood his father even more and slowly mended their father and son relationship).

 - Bing Cheng Yu (兵承育) as the young Li Yi Bang.
 I felt sooo sorry for the kid with all the strict discipline he received when he was little.
 But totally understand those types of techniques that often occurred at different regions at those times, even if I don’t agree with it.
 Besides, at that time, he could only understand so much, still so carefree toward life.
 Seeing the kid portraying a clueless, innocent one and then later into a more matured one at such a young age was quite fascinating.
 Though he seemed more understanding toward his father’s reason for forcing him to study hard, that didn’t mean he wasn’t a kid anymore.
 The scene where it showed he was staring at the other kid’s popcorn at the movies showed he still has some small desires from a child’s point of view, etc. Then his rebellious nature kicking in, not wanting to do well anymore after that one failure with scoring lower than the previous time.
-(Kudos to the script-writer for not making him obedient from that one time on since he was still a little kid after all, not just some machine that was operating on some pre-planned movements.)
+(Kudos to the scriptwriter for not making him obedient from that one time on since he was still a little kid, after all, not just some machine that was operating on some pre-planned movements.)
 The kid got a lot of scenes and ranges of emotions to act on, especially how he showed great changes throughout–though not too unreasonable.
 The part where he was yelling at his classmates for laughing at this one poor girl was really powerful and showed his determination in really helping others.

-- Vicky Zeng as Zheng Ya Rong (鄭雅蓉).
+- Vicky Tseng as Zheng Ya Rong (鄭雅蓉).
 Yi Bang’s wife, a teacher.
 I had to tell myself time over time to push aside previous biases toward her as I was waiting for her appearance.
 (Yeah, I haven’t gotten over her convincing role in Peak Times yet hence needing to tell myself to give her a chance with this role.)
 She indeed looked cute in here and showed that she could portray different roles, aside from the annoying one I just mentioned.
-And she wasn’t just a cute girl in here, but was a courageous young woman who knew what her goals were in life and had set out to fight for that dream.
+And she wasn’t just a cute girl in here but was a courageous young woman who knew what her goals were in life and had set out to fight for that dream.

 - Angus Xie as Li Jin Cheng (李金城).
 Yi Bang’s father.
 I felt he was quite convincing as a strict father but showed his gentle side as well.
-It’s not the first time I watched him (in fact, it was a wrong choice of drama, lol), but I was glad I gave him another chance without biases to see how he portrayed this character.
+It wasn’t the first time I watched him (in fact, it was a wrong choice of drama, lol), but I was glad I gave him another chance without biases to see how he portrayed this character.
 The part where he was talking to his dental equipment was hilarious.
 Okay, it was somewhat moving that he was reminiscing about the old days and how the set had been with him all these years, but it was still funny that he was talking to them and reassuring them, etc.

 - Xie Li Jin (謝麗金) as Li Li E (李麗娥).
 Yi Bang’s mother.
 Like most mothers, she was really protective of her kids and seemed to obey her husband as well.
 However, I liked how her character unfolded and told us she wasn’t just a typical obedient wife.
 She was also reasonable and knew the exact time to interfere and made her voice known.
 She did successfully end the violence in her household, i.e. her husband’s discipline technique of their son.